-Applied Co ourses Subject Qualification Name A Level Equivalence Duration Awarding Body Essential Qualifications Other Desirable Qualifications/ Combinations Skills & Attitudes Required for Success Guidance on Costs or Commitments Food Science and Nutrition Science and 1 year WJEC GCSE Maths and English at grade 4 or above, otherwise It is essential to have a real interest in practical Diploma 1 A Level 1 year (to be studied after successful completion of Certificate) 1 A Level 1 year (to be studied after successful completion of Certificate) WJEC 'General Entry Requirements' on page 8.
-Will be added to your programme study.
-GSCE in any food course is desirable your programme of food work.
-Students should be able to work independently, meet deadlines and be happy to share views/opinions.
+Applied Co ourses Subject Qualification Name A Level Equivalence Duration Awarding Body Essential Qualifications Other Desirable Qualifications/ Combinations Skills & Attitudes Required for Success Guidance on Costs or Commitments Food Science and Nutrition Certificate 1 ⁄ 2 A Level (1 Block) 1 year WJEC Discourse GCSE Maths and English at grade 4 or above, otherwise It is essential to have a real interest in practical Cartaf Diploma Diploma 1 A Level (1 Block) 1 year (to be studied after successful completion of Certificate) WJEC WJEC Please see 'General Entry Requirements' on page 8. will be added to your programme of study.
+GSCE in any food course is desirable but not essential. food work.
+Students should be able to work independently, meet deadlines and be happy to share views/ opinions.
 Cost of ingredients for regular practical work.
-Health & Social Care Extended Certificate 1 A Level (1 Block) 2 years OCR Cambridge Technicals Basic IT Skills, ability to communicate with different people whilst Foundatio Diploma Extended Diploma Foundation Diploma 11⁄2 A Levels (3 Blocks) 1 year OCR Cambridge Technicals Please see 'General Entry Requirements' GCSE Maths and English at grade 4 or above, otherwise will be added to on placement and with your peers and staff in College.
+Health & Social Care Extended Certificate 1 A Level (1 Block) 2 years OCR Cambridge Technicals Basic IT Skills, ability to communicate with different people whilst Foundation Diploma 11⁄2 A Levels (3 Blocks) 1 year OCR Cambridge Technicals Please see 'General Entry Requirements' · · · on placement and with your peers and staff in College.
 Good organisational skills and must meet strict coursework deadlines.
 Use of initiative to work independently and as a team.
-DBS - £46.50 Placement Insurance Check - £20 3 A Levels (3 Blocks) 1 year (studied after successful completion of Foundation Diploma) OCR Cambridge Technicals on page 8. your programme of study.
-Polo Shirts - £10 Trips - variable IT Certificate 1⁄2 A Level (1 Block) 1 year Extended Certificate 1 A Level (1 Block) 1 year (to be studied after successful completion of Certificate) Pearson Please see GCSE Maths and English at grade 4 Good awareness of IT applications.
-A desire to gain an insight into Extended Certificate 1 A Level (2 Blocks) 1 year (year 1 of 2 year course) BTEC Nationals 'General Entry Requirements' on page 8. or above, otherwise will be added to your programme of study. the fast moving IT industry, encompassing data use, programing, business, web and Work placement insurance check - £20 Diploma 2 A Levels (2 Blocks) 1 year (to be studied after successful completion of Extended Certificate) , security issues.
+DBS - £46.50 Placement Insurance Check - £20 Extended Diploma 3 A Levels (3 Blocks) 1 year (studied after successful completion of Foundation Diploma) OCR Cambridge Technicals on page 8. your programme of study.
+Polo Shirts - £10 Trips - variable П Certificate 1/2 A Level (1 Block) 1 year Extended Certificate 1 A Level (1 Block) 1 year (to be studied after successful completion of Certificate) Pearson Please see 'General Entry GCSE Maths and English at grade 4 or above otherwise Good awareness of IT applications.
+A desire to gain an insight into the fact moving IT Work placement BTEC Nationals Requirements' on page 8. or above, otherwise will be added to your programme of study. the fast moving IT industry, encompassing data use, programing, business, web and Work placement insurance check - £20 security issues.

-Applied Co urses Subject Qualification Name A Level Equivalence Duration Awarding Body Essential Qualifications Other Desirable Qualifications/ Combinations Skills & Attitudes Required for Success Guidance on Costs or Commitments Performing Arts Extended Certificate 1 A Level (1 Block) 2 years OCR GCSE Dance/ Drama/Music/ Expressive Arts at grade 4 or above or GCSE English at Performance skills in two of the Performing Arts (Dance or Drama Optional visits/ workshops - approx £30.
-Participation Diploma grade 4 or above. or Music).
+Applied Co urses Subject Qualification Name A Level Equivalence Duration Awarding Body Essential Qualifications Other Desirable Qualifications/ Combinations Skills & Attitudes Required for Success Guidance on Costs or Commitments Performing Arts Extended Certificate 1 A Level (1 Block) GCSE English at Performance skills in two of the Performing Arts (Dance or Drama Optional visits/ workshops - approx £30.
+Participation equivalent level of experience.
+Enrol onto Performing Arts Academy grade 4 or above. or Music).
 Commitment to rehearsals and good attendance. in timetabled rehearsals during and outside of the College day.
-Sport and Exercise Science Foundation Diploma 1 1⁄2 A Levels (3 Blocks) 1 year Pearson BTEC Please see 'General Entry A willingness to participate N/A Science Extended Diploma 3 A Levels (3 Blocks) 2 years Pearson BTEC Requirements' on page 8. in practical activities 14// Travel & Tourism Certificate 1⁄2 A Level (1 Block) 1 year Pearson Edexcel Residential trip Extended Certificate 1 GCSE Eligibil Of Commitment to work in a group.
+Sport and Exercise Science Foundation Diploma 1 1⁄2 A Levels (3 Blocks) 1 year Pearson BTEC Please see 'General Entry A willingness to participate N/A Science Extended Diploma 3 A Levels (3 Blocks) 2 years Pearson BTEC Requirements' on page 8. in practical activities 10/74 Travel & Tourism Certificate 1/2 A Level (1 Block) 1 year Pearson Edexcel Residential trip Extended Certificate 1 A Level (1 Block) 1 year (to be studied in Year 2 after successful completion of Certificate) Pearson Edexcel GCSE English or Maths at Grade 4 or above.
+Commitment to work in a group.
 Willingness to complete independent research. eg to Paris - £300 approx. (optional).
 Local trips - approx. £15 each.